 Cindy got a job at a local bakery in Provo and stayed with Kate.
 She was able to find an apartment when she first moved to Provo and could afford the monthly payments, but did not have enough to pay for the security deposit.

-Throughout the month, she met with the case manager who helped her apply for rental assistance.
+Throughout the month, she met with the who helped her apply for rental assistance.
 Since Cindy already found an affordable apartment, Community Action was able to use a grant to pay Cindy’s security deposit.
-Cindy also mentioned to the case manager that she wished she had space at her new apartment for a garden like she had in her old home.
-Her case manager suggested checking out the community gardens so she could have a garden plot again.
+Cindy also mentioned to the that she wished she had space at her new apartment for a garden like she had in her old home.
+Her suggested checking out the community gardens so she could have a garden plot again.

 She met with a Circles coach to see if she qualified.
 Cindy met all the requirements and was enrolled in the 12-week course to learn more about the program and herself.
 After the 12 weeks, she was paired with her allies and started meeting with them regularly to discuss her goals and aspirations.
 Cindy told the Circles coach that she would love to have her own bakery and the Circles coach referred her to the Potluck: Culinary Cultivation Center, which gave her an affordable space to make her baked goods.
 One of the allies worked with Cindy to improve some of her recipes, met with other bakery owners, and made a business plan.
 Cindy started selling her baked goods at the farmer’s market and established a small following.

 After 18 months with Circles, Cindy left her job at the local bakery and started her own bakery, Bakeology.
 With the money she saved, she was able to initiate her divorce from Mike, keep custody of the kids, and start receiving child support.
 Cindy found a grant to help her get into a condo, and enrolled in the homebuyer education classes at Community Action to cover her education requirements for the funding.
 Cindy continues to work hard and teach her kids how to be self-reliant.